I wanted to address was something I read a while back, and have been sort of turning over in the back of my head ever since. [Via The Fat Girl.]

 Listen: there is an alternative.
 We need not be extremists on either end of the spectrum of fattitude — one being the end that says “I am healthy no matter what” and the other being the end that says “I’ll take the Roux-en-Y with a side order of Meridia” — because, all-too-often in my experience, two extreme ends of any spectrum eventually meet in the same, frighteningly psychotic person.
 Like radio shock-jocks who go from an ultra-liberal upbringing to ultra-conservative vitriol in the brief time it takes to experience one adolescent disillusionment.
 Like the woman who writes about being “involved in the fat acceptance movement as a way to stay in an illusion that one can be extremely fat and healthy.”

 Thing is, there are extremely fat and healthy people out there.
-That’s how the fucking bell curve works.
+That’s how the bell curve works.
 No, you cannot be healthy at every size.
 But we can.
 Here’s how:

 You eat well.
 This is not a moralistic determination, nor is it the same from person to person.
 There are general suggestions that most people can safely follow, but the most important is to learn to listen to your gut.
 Try to resuscitate the cues that a lifetime of dieting and an eating-disordered culture have probably killed.
 If you can’t do it on your own — and many can’t; it’s hard — get someone to help you.
 Size-friendly therapists and dietitians exist, and many of them believe in an empowering philosophy of health promotion, which in English means: you get to make your own choices.
 You get to figure out what is best for you.
 Because even scientists can’t tell you how much goddamn calcium you need.

 You move well.
 This is also hard to figure out, and I’m currently doing battle with it myself.
 Kell has some good ideas.
 Like we all have an appetite for food, I think we all have an appetite for movement.
 Think back to the way you might’ve played as a kid, the times you got restless from sitting still for too long.
-Try to remember a time when being sweaty and out of breath meant you were having a fucking awesome time (if you’re lucky enough to have such memories.)
+Try to remember a time when being sweaty and out of breath meant you were having an awesome time (if you’re lucky enough to have such memories.)
 Think back on those times, and try to come up with creative ways to have fun now.
 REAL fun, like the kind of fun you had when all you needed was a hot day and a sprinkler in the yard, or a jump-rope, or a piece of chalk and a stretch of concrete.
 When did adult movement become so boring and medicinal?
 Who says you need to have ‘proper footwear’ or a gym membership or all sorts of ugly spandex clothing in order to get a little hot and sweaty?
 If you’re into that kind of thing, cool; you have that many more options than the rest of us who hate all that shit.
 And if you hate it, take heart: so do I. But I won’t be disingenuous and pretend that physical activity has no bearing on our well-being.
 Neither will I deny that it’s more than possible to go out and find ourselves a bit of fun.

 Third, you learn to deal with your body.
 Whatever size it’s at, whatever health conditions you might be facing, whatever colour it is, however big your butt is, or small your tits are, or anything.
-You take what God fucking gave you, and you make the best of it.
+You take what God gave you, and you make the best of it.
 You do the treatment for any health problems by focusing directly on the problem itself, not by buying into the cultural fantasy that, if you lose weight, you’ll magically lose any physical and/or mental illnesses along with it.

 By doing this, your body is going to change in whatever way is best for it to change.
 You don’t get to control that.
 It might mean gaining weight, in the form of fat or muscle, and feeling self-conscious.
 But we have tools to deal with that, because that is what this whole movement is about: creating a society where people of all sizes can feel reasonably welcome.